johyexson/Customer_Segmentation_Analysis/README.md

 - Data preprocessing which involved data cleaning and transformation
 - Exploratory Data Analysis(EDA)
 - Data clustering using K-means algorithm
-- Data Visualization
+- Clustering Analysis
 # Exploratory Data Analysis
-This process started with data cleaning and transformation, then I performed statistical analysis using the Pearson correlation method to analyse relationships between variables in the dataset.
+After data cleaning and data transformation, I performed statistical analysis using the Pearson correlation coefficient method to detect any relationships, associations and patterns present between variables in the dataset.describing the key patterns, trends, and anomalies discovered by examining your data through visual representations and summary statistics, essentially providing an overview of what the data reveals without making strong conclusions, but highlighting areas of interest for further investigation.
+This involves investigating interactions between two or more variables through visualizations and statistical
+# Hypothesis
+Here are my assumptions based on the findings of the EDA conducted:
+- Customers that have stayed longer with the company yield more revenue
+- These customers also provide more value as they bring more referrals
 # Code
-You can view the full code [here](Data_Cleaning_with_Python.ipynb)
+You can view the full code [here]()